xernix/migration_rsync/README.md

 Bash script using rsync &amp; GNU parallel to sync between two directories

 # USAGE
-1. Run nightly_migration.sh wrapper script.
+Run nightly_migration.sh wrapper script.
 This will call migration_core.sh

 The cut off for migration is 6AM.
 The migration will stop at 6AM.
 Cut off time can be editted in nightly_migration

+migration_core.sh can be run manually without the wrapper but we must supply the parameter:

+migration_core.sh path1 path2 path3